plan-net/core4/docs/source/config.rst

 #.
 To make the life of system administrators easy.
 The config system supports
    various configuration sources, e.g. a ``local.conf`` or ``local.yaml`` file,
-   a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as account specific config files.
+   a central mongodb ``sys.conf`` collection, user configuration files, default values, OS environment variables as well as plugin specific config files.
    Administrators choose their weapons.
 #.
 To make the life of data scientists and developers easy.
 The config system
    supports cross-database application development, local and remote sources,